 The Colca Canyon is one of the most popular places in Peru.
 If you’re really looking for adventure, the Colca Canyon Trek will provide just that.
-Plus its something more different and ‘off-the-beaten’ than the infamous Machu Picchu.
+Not only is it one of the most epic hikes in Peru, it offers something more different and ‘off-the-beaten’ than the infamous Machu Picchu.

 Hiking the Colca Canyon was the second trek (Salkantay Trek being the first), that Joe and I embarked on during the two months that we traveled around Peru.
 We did the Colca Canyon 3 day trek without a guide but we did have a map and reservations!
 So I’m here to let you in on all the things you’ll need to know before you go.

 There are a lot of factors to consider when planning your Colca Canyon trek, especially if you are planning on hiking the Colca Canyon independently.
 Which route to take?
 How many days you should go?
 How to get to the Colca Canyon from Arequipa?
 How difficult is it?
 What to pack?
 The list could go on but you get the point.

 After completing the Colca Canyon 3 day trek successfully, in this post I want to go over the pros and cons of hiring a guide or going at it on your own, what to expect, where to stay, the Colca Canyon trek cost and any practical tips that will help you on this adventure.